GAIP frequently asked questions

 As a graduate student, am I allowed to enroll in a retirement plan?

-You are eligible to participate in the Voluntary Investment Program (VIP) at any time, unless you fall into one of the following categories:
+You are eligible to participate in the Voluntary Investment Program (VIP) at any time, unless you are a nonresident alien who receive no U.S.-source earned income.

 What if I have questions about the UW International Student Health Insurance Plan (ISHIP)?